Meter Maid

 Can I still get a ticket if I am parked in the a spot where the meter has run out BUT, I am still sitting in the car?

-Asked by Paul over 11 years ago
+Asked by Paul almost 12 years ago

 If someone is sitting in their car, at an expired meter, I usually walk right by them.
 So no, I wouldn't give you a ticket.
 Technically if you are parked at expired meter you can receive a ticket, but as a courtesy we don't really give anyone grief.
 If you are taking up a space that someone is looking to use, that's when I would ask someone to move or feed the meter.
 If there is a refusal to do so, that's when I would issue a ticket.